MicrosoftDocs/win32/desktop-src/DirectShow/ec-vmr-reconnection-failed.md

 ---
-Description: 'Sent by the VMR-7 and the VMR-9 when it was unable to accept a dynamic format change request from the upstream decoder.' ms.assetid: '0c865853-2484-4833-9c92-3d6452b655f1'
+Description: Sent by the VMR-7 and the VMR-9 when it was unable to accept a dynamic format change request from the upstream decoder. ms.assetid: 0c865853-2484-4833-9c92-3d6452b655f1
-title: 'EC\_VMR\_RECONNECTION\_FAILED'
+title: EC\_VMR\_RECONNECTION\_FAILED
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # EC\_VMR\_RECONNECTION\_FAILED